uaraven/omg/readme.md

     passengerCapacity > 2 AND engine IN (SELECT * WHERE displacement < 3.2)
 ```

-To create matcher from SQL query use following code:
+To create matcher from OMQL query use following code:
 ```
     final Condition condition = SqlParser.of("select * where ....").getCondition();